Treatments for Groin Pain in Women

 The groin areas are located on each side of the body in the folds where the abdomen joins the inner, upper thighs.
 The pubic area lies between the two groin areas.
 The groin is also called the inguinal area.

 The groin area is prone to acute injury when involved in rigorous activities.
 Muscle pulls and ligament strains are also common.

 While mild groin injuries tend to heal on their own, special medical attention is required for cases that lead to severe groin pain and discomfort.

-Groin Pain Caused by Iliolumbar ligament injury
+Groin Pain Caused by Iliolumbar ligament injury more back pain confusion

 Iliolumbar syndrome, also known as iliac crest pain syndrome, involves an inflammation or tear of the iliolumbar ligament.
 This ligament extends from the spine to the iliac crest, which is the back of the pelvis.
 It can lead to referred pain in the groin, the pelvis, the hip, the back, vaginal and rectal areas.

 What are the symptoms of iliolumbar syndrome?

 - Painful attacks are often brought on by physical exercise involving bending and twisting of the lumbar spine.
 Some individuals complain of pain only after prolonged sitting or standing or for a brief period in the morning after getting out of bed.

 Groin pain coming from an injury of the iliolumbar ligaments may at times be mistaken for hernia injury.
 It is important to rule out all of the possible causes of groin pain.